Classifying spaces of infinity-sheaves: Introduction

-It is not difficult to show---essentially by a variant of Brown's representability theorem, see Section \ref{sec:concinv}---that Theorem~\ref{mainthm} is equivalent to the following. \begin{thm} If $F$ is an $\infty$-sheaf, then $\sB F$ is an $\infty$-sheaf. \end{thm}
+It is not difficult to show---essentially by a variant of Brown's representability theorem; see \cref{sec:concinv}---that \cref{mainthm} is equivalent to the following. \begin{theorem} If $F$ is an $\infty$-sheaf, then $\sB F$ is an $\infty$-sheaf. \end{theorem}

 These statements may be regarded as analogues of the $h$-principle, where the usual relation of \emph{isotopy} is replaced by that of \emph{concordance}.
 Here we have in mind the strand of the $h$-principle that gives conditions (e.g., microflexibility) which guarantee that an isotopy invariant functor (e.g., a sheaf) is an $\infty$-sheaf.
 The relation of concordance is more severe than that of isotopy, and this explains why the hypotheses are less restrictive than those of typical $h$-principles, e.g., there are no dimension restrictions, open versus closed manifolds, etc.